michalporeba/odis/README.md

 # Architecture

 At the moment the project is in a conceptual design stage.
-Have a look at the [high level architecutre](./docs/architecture.md) as it is developed.
+Have a look at the [solution's architecutre](./docs/architecture.md) as it is developed.

 &nbsp;